dicekeys/candidate-license/candidate.md

 This includes, but is not limited to, products sold for government surveillance or stalkerware.
-This does not forbid the surveillance of private networks by their owners, with the consent of the networks users, such as for the monitoring monitoring for intrusions.
+This does not forbid the surveillance of private networks by their owners, with the consent of the networks users, such as for the monitoring for intrusions.

 ## Notices